arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

 ## Inspecting `Option` values

-Beside extracting the value from an `Option`, or sequencing nullable or `Option` based logic, we often just need to _inspect_ the values inside it.
+Besides extracting the value from an `Option` or sequencing nullable or `Option` based logic, we often just need to _inspect_ the values inside it.
-With _nullable types_ we can simply use `!= null` to inspect the value, but with `Option` we can check whether option has value or not using `isSome` and `isNone`.
+With _nullable types_, we can simply use `!= null` to inspect the value, but with `Option`, we can check whether option has value or not using `isSome` and `isNone`.

 <!--- INCLUDE
 import arrow.core.Some